CookieCoding/AdventureCraft--A-biome-adventure-game.-HTML/README.md

-AdventureCraft  A biome adventure game.
+AdventureCraft- A biome adventure game.
 HTML
 ============================================

 A little adventure game.
+This funny parody of Minecraft was made by TJ.

+This is a HTML adventure game.
+In the style of minecraft.
+You can run it in your browser.

+For more info check our wiki.